Graeme Smith: International career

 South Africa would later on go to Australia for a Test and one-day series that was billed as the 'heavyweight' series.
 It was the world champions Australia taking on the number two side South Africa with the series winner becoming world champions.
-In the first test match at Perth, South Africa chased down 414 runs with 6 wickets in hand.
+In the first Test match at Perth, South Africa chased down 414 runs with 6 wickets in hand.
 This was the second-largest fourth innings total that was chased down in history and the highest on Australian soil.
 Graeme Smith broke his Australian hoodoo by leading from the front and scoring 108, his first century against Australia.
 He would also share a partnership with Hashim Amla.

-In December 2008 he captained the first South African side that won a test series against Australia on their soil, in the course inflicting the first home defeat on the opponents in 16 years.
-On 7 January 2009, in the third test of the series, Smith received a standing ovation from the crowd when he batted in the second innings despite a broken hand in an attempt to save the Third Test.
-He fell with ten balls remaining and Australia won the Test.
+In December 2008 he captained the first South African side to win a Test series against Australia on their soil, in the course inflicting the first home defeat on the opponents in 16 years.
+On 7 January 2009, in the third match, Smith received a standing ovation from the crowd when he batted in the second innings despite a broken hand in an attempt to save the match.
+He was dismissed with ten balls remaining and Australia won the Test.

-For his performances in 2008, he was named as captain of the World Test XI by ICC and Cricinfo.
+For his performances in 2008, he was named as captain of the World Test XI by ICC and ESPNcricinfo.

 After South Africa lost to New Zealand in the quarter-finals of the 2011 World Cup, Smith resigned as ODI and Twenty20 captain.
 He was replaced by AB de Villiers.

-Smith had to recover from an ankle injury to face England in three test series in 2012.
-By beating England in the first and third tests and drawing the second – he led South Africa to a series victory.
+Smith had to recover from an ankle injury to face England in three-Test series in 2012.
+By beating England in the first and third matches and drawing the second – he led South Africa to a series victory.
 This put South Africa back on top of the ICC Test rankings.
 And with England Test cricket captain Andrew Strauss retiring from all forms of cricket right after this defeat, Graeme Smith achieved a rare feat of toppling three English captains in three tours to England.

-For his performances in 2012, he was named in Test XI of the year by Cricinfo.
+For his performances in 2012, he was named in Test XI of the year by ESPNcricinfo.

 In October 2019, he was elected as an honorary life member of the Marylebone Cricket Club in recognition of his outstanding achievement in Cricket.

 Captaincy

-He is the most successful test captain in test history (53 test wins) and also the only captain to have registered 50+ test wins, having overtaken Ricky Ponting's 48 Test victories.
+He is the most successful Test captain in test history (53 wins) and also the only captain to have registered 50+ victories.
 He's the only player to captain a team in 100 Tests.